kunstmusik/blue-manual/docs/users/gettingStarted/installation.md

 ### Using Blue with command-line Csound {#commandLineCsound}

-This may be considered \"classical\" Blue usage and interaction with Csound as this was the method by which Blue ran with Csound for the first eight years in existance.
+This may be considered "classical" Blue usage and interaction with Csound as this was the method by which Blue ran with Csound for the first eight years in existance.
 The way Blue operates in this mode is by rendering the .Blue project into a temporary CSD file on disk, then